 The story goes that Mākaro and Matiu were the nieces of the great explorer Kupe, travelling with him from Hawaiki to New Zealand in the tenth century.
 He named the two Wellington harbour islands after them.
 Little is known of these women but we think of them as being – like all exceptional travellers – imaginative, curious and courageous.
 Perfect touchstones for publishing in the digital era.

 We publish NZ fiction, poetry and creative memoir – including books for children and young adults.
 All of these feature in our first Mākaro book Eastbourne, an anthology launched December 2013.
-Our HOOPLA poetry series was launched on our first birthday in March 2014 with three outstanding poets, and the second trio launched in April 2015.
-We also have a growing number of poets in our slim Submarine Poetry editions.
+We are now up to our third set of our HOOPLA poetry series, which was launched on our first birthday in March 2014 with three outstanding poets.
+We have also now released nine of our slim Submarine Poetry editions.

-Our first adult fiction titles were launched this year: Janis Freegard’s The Year of Falling, and Maggie Rainey-Smith’s Daughters of Messene, and we continue to publish non-fiction that takes our fancy, such as David Cohen’s Greatest Hits and Peter Godfrey, the Father of New Zealand Choral Music by Elizabeth Salmon.
+Our first adult fiction titles were launched in 2015: Janis Freegard’s The Year of Falling, and Maggie Rainey-Smith’s Daughters of Messene.
+Our upcoming adult fiction title for 2016 is Strip by Sue Wootton.
+We continue to publish non-fiction that takes our fancy, such as David Cohen’s Greatest Hits and Peter Godfrey: Father of New Zealand Choral Music by Elizabeth Salmon.

 The Submarine imprint includes fiction and non-fiction, and successful young adult books: the award-winning The Book of Hat by Harriet Rowland and The Red Suitcase by Jill Harris, and Denis Wright’s Nanotech.

 The imprint name Submarine comes from the submarine boom built between Mākaro Island and Eastbourne in WWII to stop submarines entering the harbour.
 It also provided an excellent bridge to the island for the nimble of foot.

 Publisher Mary McCallum and assistant publisher Paul Stewart